gustavlan/reference-data-bitemporal-demo/README.md

 python -m pytest
 ```

-The tests cover:
-- New inserts vs. updates (including corrections at the same event boundary)
-- Backfills that split existing timelines
+The tests cover: New inserts vs. updates (including corrections at the same event boundary), backfills that split existing timelines, as of knowledge/effective date queries, and atermark enforcement and deliberate overrides
-- As-of knowledge/effective date queries
-- Watermark enforcement and deliberate overrides

 ## Synthetic Data & Schema